taran27/Connect/README.md

 # 🚀 Connect

-## A Comprehensive Salesforce Integration Mobile App for Insurance Services
+## A Comprehensive Salesforce Integration Mobile App for Insurance Services.

 ---